Skip to main content

 Research has revealed that the Mansion's distinctive red roof wasn't always this color.
 (MVLA)

 Besides choosing one of the best woods for his shingles, Washington also knew the importance of shingle care.
 Sun and rain gave roofs a beating, and the practice of painting roofs with tar or oil-based paints was an attempt to extend the life of shingles by sealing them and replacing their natural oils.
-The red color used on Mount Vernon's roofs today was matched to the paint preserved on an original shingle found in the mansion attic, apparently dropped during shingle replacement in the 1800s.
+The red stain used on Mount Vernon's roofs today was matched to the color preserved on an original shingle found in the mansion attic, apparently dropped during shingle replacement in the 1800s.

 The red color used on Mount Vernon's roofs today was matched to the paint preserved on an original shingle found in the mansion attic, apparently dropped during shingle replacement in the 1800s.